MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Highly accurate, even in a noisy environment
 - Access from any device
 - Uses ML models to reveal the structure and meaning of the text
-- Extract information about items mentioned in text documents, news articles and blog posts
+- Extract information about items mentioned in text documents, news articles, and blog posts

 #### 8.7.3.
 Cloud Translation API